West Kelowna Transmission Project

 - It has the second lowest fire risk which can be reduced by the use of steel poles, routing, design, adequate separation from the existing line and vegetation management.

 We're still in the early stages of this project.
 Consultation is ongoing.
-We anticipate identifying a preferred alternative in 2018.
+Milestone project activities and timing will be updated once a decision is made regarding the preferred alternative.

 We will continue working with First Nations and engaging with our stakeholders throughout the planning and implementation of the project.